 The history and examination may give some clues as to the likelihood of cholestasis but this can only be confirmed on the basis of LFTs - these will classically show an elevated serum bilirubin in proportion to the duration of the cholestasis, markedly raised serum alkaline phosphatase to >3 times its normal upper limit and raised gamma-glutamyltransferase (gamma-GT), compared with the transaminases.
 However, note that the rates of bile formation and flow cannot actually be measured.
 Therefore, investigations centre on assessing the serum concentrations of substances released into the bile and imaging of structures involved in the secretion of the bile.

 The serum concentrations of conjugated bilirubin and bile salts are the most commonly measured parameters.
-As these are retained to different extents in various cholestatic disorders, their relative levels go some way to helping with diagnosis.
+As these are retained to different extents in various cholestatic disorders, their relative levels go some way to helping with cholestasis diagnosis.
 The serum bilirubin will help monitor progress.
 Other findings will typically include:

 - A high alkaline phosphatase and gamma-GT in virtually all obstructive diseases and many hepatocellular diseases.
 Serum transaminases will also be raised in obstructive cholestasis and, to a lesser extent, hepatocellular disease.